aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 19.md

 # Ray

 We are shifting the focus compared to previous lectures.
-We are not focusing on distributed programming models.
+We are now focusing on distributed programming models.
 We've already seen Spark, which is coincidentally created by the same group at Berkley that made the system de jour (i.e. RISELab, supervised by Ion Stoica).

 ## Background